Arapaho: Indian Wars on the Southern Plains

 The events at Sand Creek sparked outrage among the Arapaho and Cheyenne, resulting in three decades of war between them and the United States.
 Much of the hostilities took place in Colorado, leading to many of the events being referred to as part of the so-called Colorado War.
 Battles and hostilities elsewhere on the southern plains such as in Kansas and Texas are often included as part of the "Comanche Wars".
 During the wars, the Arapaho and Cheyenne allies—the Kiowa, Comanche, and Plains Apache—would participate in some battles alongside them.
 The Lakota from the north came down into northern Colorado to help the Arapaho and Cheyenne there.
-The Battle of Julesburg resulted from a force of about 1,000 allied Northern Arapaho, Cheyenne (mostly from the Dog Soldiers warrior society), and Lakota from the Brulé and Oglala sub-tribes.
+The Battle of Julesburg resulted from a force of about 1,000 allied Northern Arapaho, Cheyenne (mostly from the Dog Soldiers warrior society), and Lakota from the Sicangu and Oglala sub-tribes.
 The point of the raid was retaliation for the events at the Sand Creek Massacre months earlier.
 The allied Indian forces attacked settlers and US Army forces around the valley of the South Platte River near Julesburg, Colorado.
 The battle was a decisive Indian victory, resulting in 14 soldiers and four civilians dead and probably no Indian casualties.
 A force of around 3,000 Southern Arapaho, Northern Cheyenne, and Lakota attacked soldiers and civilians at a bridge crossing the North Platte River, known as the Battle of Platte Bridge.
 The battle was another victory for the Indians, with 29 soldiers killed and at least eight Indian casualties.
 Arapaho, Cheyenne, Comanche, Kiowa, and Plains Apaches seeking peace were offered to sign the Medicine Lodge Treaty in October 1867.
 The treaty allotted the Southern Arapaho a reservation with the Southern Cheyenne between the Arkansas and Cimarron rivers in Indian Territory (present-day Oklahoma).
 Among those that signed the treaty was Chief Little Raven.
 Those that did not sign the treaty were called "hostile" and were continually pursued by the US Army and their Indian scouts.
 The last major battle between the Arapaho and the US on the southern plains was the Battle of Summit Springs in northernmost Colorado.
 The battle involved a force of around 450 Arapaho, Cheyenne, and Lakota warriors and 244 US soldiers and around 50 Pawnee scouts under Frank North.
 The most prominent Indian leader at the battle was Tall Bull, a leader of the Dog Soldiers warrior society of the Cheyenne.
 The battle was a US victory with around 35 warriors killed (including Tall Bull) and a further 17 captured.
 The soldiers suffered only a single casualty.
 The death of Tall Bull was a major loss for the Dog Soldiers.